rlipperts/python_package_template/README.md

 ```

 ### setup.py
-To automatically install the logging configurator with your python package include these lines in your setup.py
+To automatically install <your package name> with your python package include these lines in your setup.py
 ```python
 install_requires = [
     'python-package-template @ git+ssh://git@github.com/rlipperts/python-package-template.git@master#egg=python-package-template-0.0.0',
 ],
 ```
-Make sure you update the version in the `egg=python-package-template-...` portion to the correct version specified in the logging-configurators setup.py.
+Make sure you update the version in the `egg=python-package-template-...` portion to the correct version specified in the <your package name> setup.py.
 This might not work if you plan on publishing your package on PyPI.

 ## usage

-Write a more or less detailed description on how to use your package.
+Write a more or less detailed description on how to use your package!